sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/native-change-detection-account-deleted.md

 :::

-Native Change Detection (NCD) events occur when a source account is changed directly on the source as opposed to changing as the result of a provisioning action initiated by SailPoint.
+Native Change Detection events occur when a source account is changed directly on the source as opposed to changing as the result of a provisioning action initiated by SailPoint.
 This trigger fires an event when an account is **deleted** directly on the target source rather than from a provisioning activity by SailPoint.

 <div align="center">